 Usually, the public cutting wetsuit fits most of the people unless you have specific requests like too short or too tall then you might have to customize your own wetsuit; otherwise, a public cutting wetsuit can just fit you well.
 A customized wetsuit can meet all of your requests no matter the cutting, shape, or color.
 The only 2 disadvantages we can think of would be the price and lead time.
-It's pretty pricy and takes a lot of time to finish a customized wetsuit.
+Custom freediving wetsuit is pretty pricy and takes a lot of time to produce.

 Here is the editor and some of our friends' experience:

 Water temperature: wetsuit thickness

 The thicker the wetsuit, the less flexible it gets, and more buoyant.